rohit01/blog_backup/_posts/2014-09-08-pythonexpress-dsce.md

 thumbnail: /res/posts/pythonexpress-dsce/dept_of_cs_and_is.jpg
 ---

-Spent an exciting weekend with college students of Dayananda Sagar College of Engineering (DSCE).
+Spent an exciting weekend with college students of Dayananda Sagar College of Engineering (DSCE), Bangalore.
 They conducted a python workshop on 6-7 Sept, 2014 and invited me as a trainer (Thanks to [pythonexpress](http://www.pythonexpress.in/)).

 ![Me with DSCE students](/res/posts/pythonexpress-dsce/group_pic.jpg)